Illinois Transfer on Death Instrument

 The TODI Act created yet another tool for Illinois estate planners.
 It gives an estate planning lawyer essentially the same tool for transferring qualified residential real estate at the owner’s death as have long been available to estate planners for bank accounts and securities.

-Feel free to contact an Illinois estate planning attorney experienced in the use of a TODI at Logan Law if you have questions about the use of a TODI in your estate plan or any other area of the laws governing wills, trusts and other Illinois estate planning tools or Illinois probate or estate administration.
+Feel free to contact an Illinois estate planning attorney experienced in the use of a TODI at Logan Law, LLC if you have questions about the use of a TODI in your estate plan or any other area of the laws governing wills, trusts and other Illinois estate planning tools or Illinois probate or estate administration.

 Illinois has long had a law which permitted the transfer of up to $100,000 in personal property at a person’s death without the need for probate.
 The law permitted the transfer by the completion and execution of what is called a small estate affidavit.
 Since a probate estate can take seven months to a year or more to complete and can involve attorney fees and costs of $2,000 or more, this alternative to probate can be very useful in the right circumstances.